lucasjoliveau/doc/en/applications/finance/fiscal_localizations/germany.md

 users**.
 It can merely provide the necessary tools for the user to respect the software related guidelines described in the GoBD.

-### How can Odoo help you achieve Compliance?
+### How can Konvergo ERP help you achieve Compliance?

 The key words, when it comes to GoBD, are: **traceable, verifiable, true, clear, and continuous**.
-In short, you need to have audit-proof archiving in place and Odoo provides you with the means to achieve all of these objectives:
+In short, you need to have audit-proof archiving in place and Konvergo ERP provides you with the means to achieve all of these objectives:

   1. **Traceability and verifiability**

-Each record in Odoo is stamped with the creator of the document, the creation date, the modification date, and who modified it.
+Each record in Konvergo ERP is stamped with the creator of the document, the creation date, the modification date, and who modified it.
 In addition, relevant fields are tracked thus it can be seen which value was changed by whom in the chatter of the relevant object.